mikeyjwilliams/Sprint-Challenge-Redux-Smurfs/Answers.md

 - middle ware is programs that run between the flow of input and output and give extra capabilities to the program.

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+- redux-thunk allows async logic that interacts with the store.
+When you use Thunk your action creators can return a function instead of an action.
+  Also, thunk can delay a action and dispatch only under certain conditions.

 1. Which `react-redux` method links up our `components` with our `redux store`?